GlareDB/glaredb.github.io/introduction/r-bindings.md

 #### Querying Files

-GlareDB is able to query a variety of file types as tables directly.
+GlareDB can query a variety of file types as tables directly.

-You can download sample data for the following examples here:
+Download sample data for the following examples here:

 - [CSV]
 - [JSON]